appwrite/appwrite/CONTRIBUTING.md

 We wish Appwrite will be as easy to set up and in a single, localhost and easy to grow to a large environment with thousands and even hundreds of instances.

-When contributing code, please take into account the following considerations:
+When contributing code, please consider the following considerations:

 * Response Time
 * Throughput